Eelco Gelling: Golden Earring (1976-1979)

-In 1976, Gelling joined Golden Earring, with whom he played with for several years.
+In 1976, Gelling joined Dutch band Golden Earring, with whom he played with for several years.
 He first appeared as a fully fledged member on "Contraband" (released in the U.S. under the title "Mad Love").
 Eelco's haunting slide work is highlighted on the tracks "Sueleen" and "Bombay".
-While out on tour the group recorded their first live album, "Golden Earring Live," which included an extended version of the group's hit "Radar Love".
-Gelling also plays on the group's "Grab it for a Second" album.
+While out on tour the group recorded their first live album, Golden Earring Live, which included an extended version of the group's hit "Radar Love".
+Gelling also plays on the group's Grab it for a Second album.
 During a tour in the United States, he left the band.
-After discussions about differences in musical style and after his favorite guitar (a Gibson Les Paul) was stolen from a cab in New York, he quit Golden Earring and went back to the Netherlands.
+After discussions about differences in musical style and after his favorite guitar, a Gibson Les Paul, was stolen from a cab in New York, he left Golden Earring and returned to the Netherlands.

-80's and 90's
+80s and 90s

 When Eelco returned to Holland, Harry Muskee asked him to join the Muskee Gang.
 During a recording session, Eelco was fired and left for The Hague to join the Freelance band.

 He played in several bands and after a few years started his own, the Eelco Gelling Band.

-2000's and onwards
+2000s and onwards

 In 2000 Eelco joined The Hague local band, Xray for a show in Doornroosje in Nijmegen.
 A live recording with two original songs was released in early 2001.

 On 25 June 2010 the Eelco Gelling Band performed for the last time, since then the band continued as Kroppo's Blues Band, without Gelling.

 In 2010, C+B Classic, Window of my eyes was used in the movie The American featuring George Clooney.

 In 2012, Eelco appeared in the documentary 'Gitaar Jongens' (Guitar Guys) by Henny Vrienten.
 Eelco was interviewed at home and appeared on stage at the Royal Carre to play with Jan Akkerman.
 Eelco hadn't played for a couple of years and has since been working to get back in shape.

 In 2013 and 2014, Jan Akkerman asked Eelco to join him for some shows in Zoetermeer and Groningen.

 On April 14, 2015, Eelco was inducted in the Dutch Blues Hall of Fame and presented with a trophy by former C+B manager Johan Derksen.
 He also received a 45-year-overdue Gold Record for Groeten uit Grollo.
 Eelco played a surprise set with Ruben Hoeke and Raymond van Kuijen.

 On April 29, 2015, Eelco opened the exposition, "Eelco Gelling, Geweldenaar op de Gitaar" (Savage or Giant on Guitar) at the C+B Museum in Grolloo.